laminas-api-tools/documentation/modules/api-tools-http-cache.md

-ZF Http Cache
+Laminas Http Cache
 =============
 Introduction
 ------------

-`zf-http-cache` is a ZF2 module for automating http-cache tasks within a Zend Framework 2 application.
+`api-tools-http-cache` is a Laminas module for automating http-cache tasks within a Laminas application.

 Installation